-The National Aeronautics and Space Administration (NASA) Jet Propulsion Lab (JPL), specifically the Physical Oceanography Distributed Active Archive Center (PODAAC) wants to know how to access, analyze, and visualize signature assets.
+The National Aeronautics and Space Administration (NASA) Jet Propulsion Lab (JPL), specifically the Physical Oceanography Distributed Active Archive Center (PODAAC) wanted to know how to access, analyze, and visualize signature assets.

-I am going propose and justify web components (by which I mean services, workers, databases, applications) which enable consumers and processors to extract spatial subset(s) from these data, and build on demand time series and derived products.
+I propose and justify web components (by which I mean services, workers, databases, applications) which enable consumers and processors to extract spatial subset(s) from these data, and build on-demand time series and derived products.

-There won’t be system diagrams or performance benchmarks.
-Smarter folks have published digital reams on the subject of (hyper)cubes and efficient access to multi-dimensional data.
+There won't be diagrams or benchmarks.
+Smarter folks have published digital reams on the subject of hypercubes and efficient access to multi-dimensional data.

-But the creators of some of the longest continuously operating data acquisition software asked for the best way to use the web to deliver these capabilities.
+The creators of some of the longest operating data acquisition software asked how to use the web to deliver these capabilities.

 - If you're a service provider, write cloud native functions that access objects

 - If you're a banker or risk professional, pay the Scala premium

 - If you're an artificial intelligence platform, build a vertex graph with spatial partitions

 - Else ship platform-independent assembly that produces data

 The premise is trust